The undertakings of Adelaide Enterprise typically lead to discrete commercial enterprises, with the benefits felt society-wide.

 - Is supported by inventors showing willingness to facilitate ‘technology transfer’

-- Partner with industry, entrepreneurs, governments and the broader community based on their commitment and ability to translate for optimal benefit.
+- We're committed to partnering with industry, entrepreneurs, investors, governments and the broader community to translate our research for society's benefit.

 IN-PART technology marketing